Frequently Asked Questions

-All rafting trips have a “Put In” and “Take Out” points.
-We provide transportation to where the rafting trip starts (Put In) and it will pick you up downstream where it ends (Take Out).
-We will start and end our trip at the meeting place for your specific trip, shuttling to and from the river.
+All rafting trips have “put-in” and “take-out” points.
+We provide transportation to where the rafting trip starts (the “put-in”) and will pick you up downstream where it ends (the “take-out”).

 DO WE HAVE TO PADDLE?

-Indeed you do!
-Not really hard or too much, but with some rhythm and coordination with the rest of your team in the raft.
+Indeed, you do!
+Not really hard or too much, but with rhythm and coordination with the rest of your team in the raft.

-HOW COLD IS THE WATER, YOU GET ALL WET?
+HOW COLD IS THE WATER?
+WILL I GET ALL WET?

-Water in the tropics is at room temperature, but you will get totally wet.
-We go rafting in the rainforest on the Caribbean slopes of C.R., where humidity is high and weather usually warm, so water feels more than refreshing.
-Please check on the “What to Bring” list for details on your trip.
+Water in the tropics is not really cold.
+Yes, you will get totally wet!
+We go rafting in the rainforest on the Caribbean slope of Costa Rica, where humidity is high and the weather is usually hot, so the water feels wonderfully refreshing.
+Please check the “What to Bring” list for your trip.

 HOW MANY PEOPLE FALL OUT FROM THE RAFT DURING YOUR TRIPS?

 As a general rule, if you are active when it’s time to paddle, you have a much less chance of falling out of the raft.
-Some days we take down the river over 100 Guests and no one falls out.
-The next day, we might bring 5 people and all of them end in the water.
-On many trips there are wonderful calmer places on the river where guests choose to jump out of the rafts and take a refreshing swim (when possible) in beautiful, calm places in the river.
+Some days we take down the river over 100 guests, and no one falls out.
+The next day, we might bring 5 people, and they all end up in the water.
+Some guests choose to jump out of the raft and take a refreshing swim (when possible) in beautiful, calm places in the river.

 WHY DO PEOPLE FALL OUT OF RAFTS?

-People can fall out of their raft when they don’t follow the Guide’s commands, are not paying attention, or are not paddling, or are feeling apprehensive about paddling.
-Our guides do their best but sometimes river rapids or lack of guests all paddling will put the boat in a place that the Guide did not intend to go.
+People can fall out of their raft when they don’t follow the guide’s commands, are not paying attention, are not paddling, or are apprehensive about paddling.
+Our guides do their best, but sometimes river rapids or lack of paddling coordination among guests will put the raft in a position that the guide did not intend.

 IS SWIMMING OR RAFTING EXPERIENCE REQUIRED?

-No experience is required for any of our rafting or multi-day trips, though we encourage you to feel comfortable in the water.
-You do not need to know how to swim because all rafting guests wear PFDs, but again, you want to be comfortable if you should find yourself of your raft.
-While previous rafting experience is not required, we do want you to be ready to paddle with your fellow guests and be able to follow your Guide’s commands.
+No experience is required for any of our rafting or multi-day trips, although we encourage you to feel comfortable in the water.
+You do not need to know how to swim because all rafting guests wear PFDs, but again, you want to be comfortable if you should find yourself out of the raft.
+While previous rafting experience is not required, we do want you to be ready to paddle with your fellow guests and be able to follow your guide’s commands.

 WHAT SHOULD I BRING WITH ME?
 HOW SHOULD I PACK FOR MY TRIP?

-Comfortable clothing and quick drying fabrics are recommended.
-Strap on sandals or water shoes, straps for sun or prescription glasses, sunblock, a water bottle, and a waterproof camera or waterproof holder for your cellphone if you want to take pictures.
-Bring an extra change of clothing and towel.
-Have some cash handy for optional drinks, souvenirs and tips for your guides if you enjoyed your trip!
-Please see our detailed Recommended Gear List for everything you need on a one day or multi-day Tropical Rivers adventure trip.
+Comfortable clothing and quick-drying fabrics are recommended.
+You should have strap-on sandals or water shoes, straps for sun or prescription glasses, sunblock, a water bottle, and a waterproof camera or waterproof holder for your cellphone if you want to take pictures.
+Bring an extra change of clothing and a towel for after rafting.
+Have some cash handy for optional drinks, souvenirs, and tips for your guides if you enjoyed your trip!
+Please see our detailed What to Bring list for everything you need on a one-day or multi-day Tropical Rivers adventure trip.

-HOW LONG IN ADVANCE SHOULD I BOOK MY TRIP?
+HOW FAR IN ADVANCE SHOULD I BOOK MY TRIP?

-You can book anytime for your trip, but note that advance reservations (two or more weeks in advance for day trips, and 4 or more weeks in advance for multi-day trips) are the best guarantee of trip availability on your preferred dates.
-We do accept reservations the day before a trip, but we are often sold out of our most popular trips, so please be aware of that.
+You can book anytime for your trip, but please note that advance reservations (two or more weeks in advance for day trips, and four or more weeks in advance for multi-day trips) are the best guarantee of trip availability on your preferred dates.
+We accept reservations the day before a trip, but we are often sold out for our most popular trips, so please be aware of that.